nasa/fprime/Svc/Deframer/docs/sdd.md

 \page SvcDeframer Deframer Component
 # Svc::Deframer Deframer Component

-Deframer takes a stream of bytes from ground and after checking the header and footer extracts data from the stream.
+Deframer takes a stream of bytes from ground, checks the header and footer, and then extracts message data from the stream.
 The extracted data usually is passed to the service layer (typically CmdDisp, FileUplink, or a GenericHub).
 The Deframer uses a `DeframingProtocol` for the same abstraction that the Framer uses `FramingProtocol`.
 Deframer is backed by a circular buffer such that incomplete messages are reassembled.
 It also can be hooked up in two ways:
 1. Polling (for drivers without their own thread/scheduling): In this configuration Deframer will poll the driver looking for new data.
 2. Callback (for drivers with a thread/scheduling): In this configuration the driver pushes data to the Deframer.